 The prohibitions on dismissals and unilateral furloughs took effect last April (2020) as a measure to control unemployment caused by the COVID-19 pandemic.

-The Decree 329/2020, dated March 31, 2020, prohibits dismissals: (i) without justified cause; or (ii) due to lack or reduction of work and force majeure, for a period of 60 days (e.g. until May 31, 2020).
+Now, Decree 266/2021 (the “Decree”) has extended the prohibition on dismissals: (i) without justified cause; or (ii) due to lack or reduction of work and force majeure until 31 May 2021.

-The Decree provides that any dismissals and lay-offs in breach of the provisions of this Decree shall have no effect, and the labor relationships and its terms and conditions shall remain in force as before.
+The Decree provides that any dismissals and lay-offs in breach of the provisions of this Decree shall have no effect, and the labour relationships and its terms and conditions shall remain in force as before.

 The Decree shall not be applicable to those hired under the construction industry legal regime of Law 22,250 or to those hired after 13 December 2019.